Screenshot

 The most difficult pictures to take with the camera have always been screenshots.
 Screen images are a very important part of BeebMaster and I am very rarely happy with the images produced by the camera.
 The results are variable in the extreme and some of the pictures I have had to settle for have been downright poor.

-Since November 2006, I have been using my DVD recorder to capture screenshots from BBC micros using the Composite Video output.
+In November 2006, I started using a DVD recorder to capture screenshots from BBC micros using the Composite Video output.
 Although by default it is monochrome, it is very easy to add colour to the Comp Video signal, which has allowed me to produce high quality screenshots using this method.

 There's much more on how to turn the monochrome Composite Video into full colour here.

-The general procedure is to connect up the Beeb in question to the DVD recorder video the Composite Video.
+The general procedure was to connect up the Beeb in question to the DVD recorder video the Composite Video.
 I use the recorder's High Quality Setting, which can fit about an hour of recording on a DVD.
-I use two re-writable DVDs for doing the recordings, which are erased once I have finished with them.
+I initially used two re-writable DVDs alternately for doing the recordings, although this has now expanded to four.
+These are erased and re-used once I have finished with them, although I keep the captured video files.

-Once the recording is done, I copy the "VOB" files from the DVD onto my PC and then wipe the DVD for re-use.
+Once the recording is done, I copy raw video files from the DVD onto my PC and then wipe the DVD for re-use.

 Before using Ubuntu, I used to have to trawl my way through the video, pressing pause every time I wanted a screenshot, using the save screenshot function, typing in a file name, checking the saved file was the frame I wanted and not the one before or the one after, and then carrying on to the next picture.